 These symptoms occur in other conditions so, if you are worried that you or your child might have MS, it is important to get the correct diagnosis.
 If you have already been diagnosed with MS, you shouldn’t assume that any new symptoms are due to MS but get them checked out in case they have some other cause.

 Almost all children (98 in every 100) who have been diagnosed with MS have a type called relapsing remitting MS (RRMS).
 In this type of MS, symptoms can appear quite suddenly (a relapse) but then go away again (remission) either partly or completely.
 This pattern of symptoms is unpredictable which can make planning difficult and take some getting used to.
 However, there are disease modifying treatments which can reduce the number and severity of relapses.

-A small number of children are diagnosed with progressive MS.
+A very small number of children are diagnosed with progressive MS.

-Difficulties with memory, attention, reasoning and other aspects of thinking and language affect about a third of children very early in their disease.
-These symptoms, which are known as cognitive difficulties, often get more troublesome with time and may affect performance at school.
+Difficulties with memory, attention and other aspects of thinking and language affect about a third of children very early in their MS. These symptoms, which are known as cognitive difficulties, often get more troublesome with time and may affect performance at school.
 About half of children with MS experience anxiety or depression and three quarters have fatigue.